Facebook plans to raise $10.6 billion in mega IPO

 Facebook is only getting about half, or $5.6 billion, of the estimated $10.6 billion that it would raise at the midpoint of its planned IPO range.
 About $4.9 billon will go to some existing shareholders.

-The offering's price range can be adjusted depending on Wall Street's response.
+Facebook's stock could begin trading as soon as May 18, according to a road show schedule obtained by Reuters.
+The offering's price range can be adjusted depending on Wall Street's response during the road show.

-Investors are expected to flock to the highly anticipated IPO, though there have been growing concerns about the social network's longer-term growth and Zuckerberg's majority control.
+Investors are expected to flock to the highly anticipated IPO, although there have been growing concerns about the social network's longer-term growth and Zuckerberg's majority control.

+Facebook will trade at 13 to 16 times the revenue that GreenCrest Capital analyst Max Wolff believes it will generate this year.
+By comparison, Google, the world's dominant Internet search engine, currently trades at 5.5 to 6 times expected 2012 revenue, he said.

+Google's valuation was higher when it went public in 2004, though Facebook's IPO valuation is still higher than Google's was back then, Wolff noted.

 "People are going to be very comfortable with this valuation," said Sam Schwerin of Millennium Technology Value Partners, which owns Facebook shares worth roughly $200 million.
 The firm is not selling in the IPO.

-"A price range of $28 to $35 will be a relief to some people who are concerned that they may try to take the highest possible price because of high demand.
+"A price range of $28 to $35 will be a relief to some people who are concerned that they may try to take the highest possible price because of high demand," he said.

 "The amount being raised is noteworthy.
-Selling stockholders are raising about $5 billion in the IPO, which is a lot," Schwerin said.
+Selling stockholders are raising about $5 billion in the IPO, which is a lot."

 Facebook executives are due to hit the road on Monday, presenting their investment case to audiences.
-They will start in New York, go to other major cities such as Chicago and Boston, and end up on Facebook's home turf in Menlo Park, California, according to a schedule obtained by Reuters.
+They will start in New York, go to other major cities such as Chicago and Boston, and end up on Facebook's home turf in Menlo Park, California, according to the schedule.

-Zuckerberg is expected to participate in the two-week road show, a source has said, though Chief Operating Officer Sheryl Sandberg and Finance Chief David Ebersman will lead the briefings.
+Zuckerberg is expected to participate in the two-week road show, a source has said, although Chief Operating Officer Sheryl Sandberg and Finance Chief David Ebersman will lead the briefings.

 TANTALIZING WALL STREET

-Zuckerberg's involvement in the road show will be key for investors with concerns about the company's long-term strategy and money-making potential, said Brian Wieser, an analyst with Pivotal Research Group.
+Zuckerberg's involvement in the road show will be key for investors with concerns about Facebook's long-term strategy and money-making potential, said Brian Wieser, an analyst with Pivotal Research Group.

+Zuckerberg's control of the company -- which was underscored when he orchestrated the $1 billion acquisition of mobile app maker Instagram last month -- means that investors need to "get comfortable" with the 27-year-old CEO, said Wieser.

 Last week, Facebook reported its first quarter-to-quarter revenue slide in at least two years, a sign that the social network's sizzling growth may be cooling just as it prepares to go public.
-Its stock should begin trading in about a week or two.
+Some observers have also flagged the company's lack of revenue on mobile devices such as smartphones as an area of concern.

-In a 31-minute road show video posted online on Thursday, Zuckerberg predicted that in five years almost every software app would be integrated with Facebook.
+Dressed in a gray t-shirt and jeans, the copper-haired Zuckerberg appeared in a 31-minute road show video posted online on Thursday.
+In the video, Zuckerberg predicted that in five years almost every software app would be integrated with Facebook.

+Facebook generated the lion's share of its $3.7 billion in revenue last year from online advertising.
+It also collects fees when consumers use its special Credits currency to purchase virtual goods in social games such as Zynga's Farmville.
+The company has said it may expand the use of its payment business beyond games.

 Facebook, which plans to list its stock on the Nasdaq under the ticker "FB", has long tantalized investors with the prospect of a mega IPO.

-At the maximum end of the range, Facebook's value would be close to $100 billion.
-That would rival Amazon.com's and Cisco Systems Inc's market values of just over $100 billion, while surpassing the combined market value of older technology companies Hewlett-Packard Co and Dell Inc.
+At the top end of the IPO range, Facebook would rival the market value of Amazon.com and Cisco Systems Inc, which are worth just over $100 billion, and surpass the combined market value of older technology companies Hewlett-Packard Co and Dell Inc.

+Facebook said that a "substantial majority" of the proceeds from Zuckerberg's stock sale will be used to satisfy taxes he will incur from exercising his options.

 In its prospectus, Facebook said the "lock-up" period, during which employees cannot sell shares after the IPO, would range from 151 days to 181 days.

-Some investors think Facebook, which touts 845 million users worldwide, is setting itself a fairly conservative target.
+Facebook also added two new underwriters, including online broker E*Trade Securities.
+The broker caters to retail clients who some have speculated may try to pile into the IPO.

+"No doubt Facebook doesn't want to upset the average mom and pop out there," said Craig Huber, research analyst, at independent research firm Huber Research Partners.

-(Writing by Edwin Chan, additional reporting by Poornima Gupta, Gerry Shih and Sarah McBride in San Francisco and Olivia Oran in New York; Editing by Gerald E. McCormick, Bernadette Baum and Matthew Lewis)
+(Writing By Edwin Chan, additional reporting by Poornima Gupta, Gerry Shih and Sarah McBride in San Francisco and Olivia Oran in New York; Editing by Gerald E. McCormick, Bernadette Baum, Matthew Lewis and Richard Pullin)